 Your request for a grievance review must:

 - Be filed in the form of a written statement signed by the complainant (this can be a written letter sent by certified mail (or hand delivered) to the supervisor and director of the county department);

 - Set forth the facts which the interested person believes provide a basis for reversal of the agency action of removal;

 - Be filed ten calendar days after becoming aware of the action under complaint.
 NOTE: In cases where the department must provide notice, the complainant must submit the review request to the agency at least two calendar days before the intended date of removal.

-*Los Angeles County* To file a grievance review hearing in Los Angeles County, please use DCFS Form 4161.
+*LOS ANGELES COUNTY* To file a grievance review hearing in Los Angeles County, please use DCFS Form 4161.
 Visit the LA County DCFS Policies on Grievance Review webpage for information, instructions, and required forms.